 Revlon The One-Step Collection provides fast and effective styling for a very affordable price.
 But which One-Step to choose?

 Revlon One-Step Volumizer is a reliable and affordable model that has been one of the tops of our list for some time and for good reason.
-With its affordable price and fast styling capacity, Revlon Hot Air Brush is perfect for home stylists that prioritize budget and speed.
+With its affordable price and fast styling capacity, Revlon Hot Air Brush is perfect for home stylists who prioritize budget and speed.

 They’ve recently come up with a new version called Revlon One-Step Volumizer PLUS 2.0, which is an intriguing upgrade from the original version.

-While many points like bristles and ionic technology, as well as the ceramic titanium barrel remain the same in both versions, there are some key differences between the two.
+While many points like bristles and ionic technology, as well as the ceramic titanium barrel, remain the same in both versions, there are some key differences between the two.

 The new detachable head is a huge progress, making it compact and easier to clean.
 On top of that, 4 different heat settings instead of 3 is just taking things to the next level, since there’s no other hot air brush in the market that offers this quality.
 There are also some design differences between these two tools.